TinfFoil/AriEmozione/README.md

 2. Subfolder test<br />
 `This folder contains all the models that are trained on the merged cv and dev dataset (ariaset_train.tsv + ariaset_dev.tsv) and tested on the test set`

-Further indications about how to download the corpus and run the tests can be found in each subfolder
+Further indications about how to download the corpus and run the tests can be found in each subfolder.

 ## Data and Experiments